 Suppose, however, our interest is only in mapping the islands.
 If so, we can first use the

-st_cast() function to break the Dawson electorate into the constituent polygons, and then use
+st_cast() function to break the Dawson electorate into the constituent polygons.
+After doing so, we can use

-st_area() to calculate the area of each polygon:
+st_area() to calculate the area of each polygon and

 The large mainland region corresponds to the 69th polygon within Dawson.
 Armed with this knowledge, we can draw a map showing only the islands: